-Describe in your own words the alleged discrimination.
-Please explain what happened and whom you believe was responsible.
-Provide all details and pertinent facts and circumstances surrounding the alleged discrimination that will help MTS investigate your complaint.
-You may use the back of this form if additional space is required.
-(You may also attach any written materials or other information that you think is relevant to your complaint.)

-SECTION 3: SIGNATURE

-Complainant's Signature: \\\\\\ Date: \\\\\
+was responsible.
+Provide all details and pertinent fa that will help MTS investigate your complaint.
+You n on.
+Please explain what happened and whom you believe cts and circumstances surrounding the alleged discriminatior nay use the back of this form if additional space is required. information that you think is relevant to your complaint.) (rou may also attach any written materials or other information that you think is relevant to your complaint.
+SECTION 3: SIGNATURE Complainant's Signature: Date: